 Many banks also expect the REO agent to pay the contractors for any work done.
 The REO broker then has to submit invoices with proof the work was done (before and after pictures) to the bank and wait for the bank to reimburse them.
 An REO agent can have $10,000 or more in outstanding invoices per property!
 Many REO brokers have problems with banks not paying back reimbursements in a timely manner or at all.
 We have to keep very good track of invoices and make sure we are getting paid back.
 Some banks even charge us processing fees for paying their bills for them.

 4. REO agents need to know about repairs

-Banks require a REO agent to be knowledgeable about the repairs needed on a property and the cost to repair.
-Whenever I receive a new assignment, I have to walk through a house, note any items that need repaired, take pictures and then calculate the cost of those repairs.
+Banks require an REO agent to be knowledgeable about the repairs needed on a property and the cost to repair.
+Whenever I receive a new assignment, I have to walk through a house, note any items that need to be repaired, take pictures and then calculate the cost of those repairs.

 5. REO agents take a lot of pictures!

 I have to take pictures of everything!
 I have to take pictures of every room, each exterior side, the yard, address, street scenes and sometimes neighboring properties.
 Most pictures have to be date stamped, but listing pictures should not be date stamped.
 I literally have thousands and thousands of pictures on my computer.

 6. REO agents have to know how to complete BPOs

 A BPO, is a broker price opinion and is like an appraisal, but performed by an agent.
 A BPO consists of sold comps, active comps, subject details and commentary explaining all about the subject, comps, and values.
 The banks require comparable properties to be within a certain age, square footage and distance from the subject.
 They also prefer similar bedroom count, style, and condition.
 Many forms will also require adjustments to be made for any differences between subject and the comps.
 Whenever I list REO properties, I also have to complete a BPO on the property.

 7. REO agents have to know how to handle cash for keys and evictions